-NOTE: This webinar is being sponsored by The Remuneration Authority.
+NOTE: This webinar is being sponsored by the Ministry of Civil Defence and Emergency Management.
 Originally aired on 12 December 2017, this webinar is offered on-demand and free of charge on our EquiPTV platform.

-Please email Natasha Meynell to gain access to the 'Your Role in Emergency Management' Development Space, where you'll find video-on-demand, audio, video segments, PowerPoints, PDFs and other media and links to help get you up to speed.
+Please email the EquiP team to gain access to the 'Your Role in Emergency Management' Development Space, where you'll find video-on-demand, audio, video segments, PowerPoints, PDFs and other media and links to help get you up to speed.

 All EquiP’s material is copyright and as such any violation of this could meet with prosecution under the Copyright Act.